Right to counsel

 Legislation, Guardianship/Conservatorship of Adults - Protected Person

-Indigent persons subjected to a guardianship are entitled to appointed counsel.
-Alaska Stat. § 13.26.226(b).
-The statute goes on to say that if the respondent is financially unable to employ an attorney, the court shall appoint the office of public advocacy under Alaska Stat. § 13.26.291 to represent the respondent in the proceedings.
+The respondent has the right to counsel in the guardianship proceedings pursuant to Alaska Stat. § 13.26.226(b), and “[i]f the respondent is financially unable to employ an attorney, the court shall appoint the office of public advocacy (AS 44.21.400) under AS 13.26.291 to represent the respondent in the proceedings.”
+Id.
+But the respondent is responsible for their attorneys’ fees, unless either of the following conditions apply:

 If "yes", the established right to counsel or discretionary appointment of counsel is limited in some way, including any of: the only authority is a lower/intermediate court decision or a city council, not a high court or state legislature; there has been a subsequent case that has cast doubt; a statute is ambiguous; or the right or discretionary appointment is not for all types of individuals or proceedings within that category.